kubesphere/website/content/en/blogs/aws-kubernetes.md

   kube-system   nodelocaldns-q9244                        1/1     Running             0          2m37s
   ```

 * Run the `kubectl get ep` command.
-If the IP addresses of all master nodes are displayed in the **ENDPOINTS** column, HA is functioning properly.
+If the IP addresses of all master nodes are displayed in the **ENDPOINTS** column, HA is functioning properly for the AWS-managed Kubernetes cluster.

   ```
   ubuntu@master1:~$ kubectl get ep
   NAME         ENDPOINTS                                               AGE
   kubernetes   192.168.0.10:6443,192.168.0.11:6443,192.168.0.12:6443   5m10s
   ```